hubertkrzewinski0000-spec/KYC-Risk-Analysis-Data-Verification-Dashboard/README.md

-# KYC Risk Analysis & Data Verification Dashboard
+# KYC Risk Analysis & Data Verification Dashboard.

 A portfolio project demonstrating a compliance-grade **Know Your Customer (KYC)** risk analysis interface with data cleaning, identity matching, and interactive analytics.
 Built entirely with vanilla HTML, CSS, and JavaScript — no framework dependencies.